lavakin/transitions_and_transversions_in_a_genome/README.md

 ## Get results

-To get the ratios, you need to run the script   ```nucleotides_ratio.sh``` with your data file as an commandline argument For plotting, you need to run the script ```plotting.sh```
+To get the ratios, you need to run the script   ```nucleotides_ratio.sh``` with your data file as an commandline argument.

+For plotting, you need to run the script ```plotting.sh```

 ## Results